-There may be a roll-over that allows you to defer your capital gain or capital loss.
+There may be a rollover that allows you to defer your capital gain or capital loss.
 For example, if a company in which you hold shares is taken over or merges with another company, you may have a CGT obligation if you are required to dispose of your existing shares.
-If you exchanged your existing shares for shares in the takeover company this income year, you may be able to defer or roll over some or all of your capital gain (but not capital loss) until a later CGT event happens to your replacement shares.
-This is known as scrip-for-scrip roll-over.
-Another example of a roll-over is in relation to transferring a CGT asset to your former spouse after a marriage breakdown.
+If you exchanged your existing shares for shares in the takeover company this income year, you may be able to defer or roll over some or all of your capital gain (but not a capital loss) until a later CGT event happens to your replacement shares.
+This is known as scrip-for-scrip rollover.
+Another example of a rollover is in relation to transferring a CGT asset to your former spouse under a court order after a marriage breakdown.
 In this case, you may not have to pay CGT on the transfer, but CGT may need to be paid by your former spouse when a later CGT event happens to the asset.
-A further example of roll-over is demerger roll-over-see page 16.
+Rollover is also available for demergers of corporate or trust groups - see page 14.